matt793/OCR/README.md

 - Google Gemini API for powerful text extraction capabilities
 - .NET Community for the framework and tools
-- All contributors and users of this application
+- Vibe Coded with assistance from the Cline VSCode Plugin and Google's Gemini 2.5 Pro model.

 ---